Certificate in Orthodontics and Dentofacial Orthopedics

 Secondly, an appropriate number of applicants meeting screening criteria are invited for interviews.
 All interviews are conducted at the School of Dentistry on the same day and all invited candidates must attend this session to be eligible for final selection into the class.
 If offered a position in a class through the MATCH, this offer, like all offers from the University, is contingent upon a successful background screening.
 In order to begin the background screening, individuals who MATCH must complete a required employment application and background check that is returned to Human Resources within two business days.
 Three residents are accepted into this program annually.
 Accepted residents must successfully complete a U.S. regional or equivalent Canadian clinical licensure exam prior to or no later than the end of the first year of residency.
 Applicants, who have been out of dental school for a year or more, must successfully pass a clinical licensure exam before they start in UMKC’s Orthodontic residency.

 Application for admission MUST be through the ADEA PASS program and completed on or before September 1 of the year prior to planned enrollment.
-For more information, check the website Important Information for Applicants.
+Detailed application information is available at Important Information for Applicants.

 Stipend